 Nestled in the South Aegean Sea, beautiful Naxos is the largest of the Cyclades Islands.
 It is famous for its lush and fertile lands along with its picturesque, whitewashed villages and towns.
 Its mountainous landscape is also famous for its marble, which has been used to make statues for centuries.
+You can even visit a marble quarry!

 Naxos is famous for its long, sandy beaches, in fact some of the longest beaches anywhere on the Greek Islands can be found here.
-If you’re looking for something to do on Naxos, visiting one of the beautiful beaches is a great choice.
+If you’re looking for something to do in Naxos, visiting one of the beautiful beaches is a great choice.

 In fact, Agios Prokopios is often called one of the most beautiful beaches on all of the Greek Islands, with its swathes of soft sand and glistening clear water.